ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Decentralized prediction markets

-[Augur](https://www.augur.net/) is a blockchain and decentralized market where you can bet on anything or request prediction from the crowd's wisdom.
+[Augur](https://www.augur.net/) is a blockchain and decentralized market where you can bet on anything or request predictions from the crowd's wisdom.
 Like so many blockchain-based apps, the data is hosted on IPFS.

 ### Decentralized weather data